 Brian Goodman 503.201.2700

-San Mateo, CA, May 5, 2017 – California Casualty congratulates the two Washington State schools that have been named 2017 U.S. Department of Education Green Ribbon Schools awardees.
-Green Gables Elementary (Federal Way) and Lakeridge Elementary (Mercer Island) are among 63 districts and schools across the nation this year who achieved the honor.
+San Mateo, CA, May 16, 2018 – California Casualty joins the Office of Superintendent of Public Instruction in congratulating the four Washington State schools that have been named 2018 U.S. Department of Education Green Ribbon Schools awardees.
+They are:

-To achieve the Green Ribbon Schools status, the districts and schools had to meet three key pillars:
+To reach Green Ribbon School status, the districts and schools had to meet three key pillars:

 - Reducing environmental impacts and costs